5 from 4 votes

 • Sweet and Salty Harmony: This snack mix has the best of both worlds, creating a completely satisfying treat.

-• Recipe Flexibility: Candy Corn is traditionally associated with Halloween.
-However, Candy Corn can be found throughout the year at various times, such as Easter, allowing you to make this treat all year round.
+• Recipe Flexibility: While candy Corn is traditionally associated with Halloween, It can be found throughout the year at various times, such as Easter, allowing you to make this treat all year round.
+I love adding the snack mix to treat bags for party favors any time of the year.

 Ingredients and Estimated Cost